IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 8. Use the provided Username and Password to log in.<br/>
     ![](/images/Login.png )

-9. Workflow: The workflow wizard presents access to the specific items to be accessed in order from left to right.
+9. Workflow: The workflow wizard presents access to the specific items generally accessed in order from left to right.
+The workflow can re-reopened using the Workflow Manager button in the upper left of the GUI.
     ![](/images/workflow.png )

 10. Activate the pre-configured storage pool: